The mangrove channels and shallows are a perfect environment to explore by kayak or paddleboard.

 Pigeon Pond in the Frenchman’s Creek and Pigeon Pond Nature Reserve.

-Pigeon Pond is a land-locked hyper saline shallow body of water found on the northeast end of the nature reserve.
-Although difficult to access, the area has unique rock formations and at times has large numbers of bird life.
+Pigeon Pond is a land-locked, hyper saline, shallow body of water found on the northeast end of the nature reserve.
+Although difficult to access, the area has unique rock formations and at times large numbers of bird life.
 During the dry season, expanses of mud flats are exposed when the water level gets low.

 Pigeon Pond is one of the few areas on Providenciales where there’s a decent chance of spotting Caribbean flamingos.